In summary, here’s a few checklists for voice and visual design to keep in mind as you design your skill.

 Offer a unique skill and skill name to keep your skill relevant and memorable.

-Handle unexpected utterances gracefully
+Handle unexpected customer utterances gracefully

-Watch customers use your experience
+Watch customers try to use your skill

 Make your skill natural and conversational